LinkedEarth/LeapFROGS/chapters/module3.md

 <exercise id="5" title="Spectral Analysis">

-The training materials can be accessed [here](https://figshare.com/ndownloader/files/46768570).
+The slides can be accessed [here](https://figshare.com/ndownloader/files/46768570).
 Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)), and relevant [tutorials](http://linked.earth/PyRATES_practicums_py/notebooks/Spectral_Analysis_Rio_Grande.html), then answer the following questions:

 **Questions**
 How would you find out what spectral methods are available in `Pyleoclim` (several possible correct answers)?